 The school nurse at Piqua Central Intermediate is on duty each day each week and available for emergency calls at all times.
-State law requires that a parent or guardian complete an "Emergency Medical Authorization" form each year.
-This can be found online on the school One View forms.
-It is critical that this form be completed with as much contact information as possible.
+State law requires that a parent or guardian complete an "Emergency Medical Authorization" and "Medical Health History" form each year.
+These forms can be found online on the school Final forms.
+It is critical that these forms be completed with as much contact and medical history information as possible.
 Please include several different telephone numbers for us to contact you or other authorized people.
 Please keep this form up-to-date with the correct phone number, address, and other data.
 Any changes should be reported to the school office.